codr7/tyred-java/README.md

 r.store(db.resources, cx);
 ```

+### State
+Records support interrogation of their state.

-`exists` returns true if the record exists in the specified table.
+`exists` returns true if the record already exists in the specified table.

 ```java
 var db = new Database();